-About Your Teaching Pack
+About Your Teaching Guide ...

-The primary goal in creating the teaching packs for children's novels is to provide a classroom-ready, non-threatening method for checking student comprehension and stretching thinking skills.
+The primary goal in creating this Objective Tests Teaching Guide is to provide a classroom-ready, non-threatening method for checking student comprehension and stretching thinking skills.
 When used as a basic guide for teaching a novel, the materials offer many and varied opportunities for learning.